On the Structure of Trans-Series in Quantum Field Theory: The large N sigma model, revisited

-\sectiono{The large \texorpdfstring{$N$}{N} sigma model, revisited} One of the most explicit results for a trans-series expansion in QFT was obtained in \cite{beneke-braun} for the self-energy of the $O(N)$ non-linear sigma model, at the first non-trivial order in the $1/N$ expansion.
+One of the most explicit results for a trans-series expansion in QFT was obtained in~\cite{beneke-braun} for the self-energy of the ${\rm O}(N)$ non-linear sigma model, at the first non-trivial order in~the $1/N$ expansion.
 Let us briefly review the result and analyze the properties of the trans-series.

-The basic field of the $O(N)$ non-linear sigma model is a scalar field $\boldsymbol{\sigma}: \IR^2 \rightarrow \IR^N$ satisfying the constraint \be \boldsymbol{\sigma}^2=1. \ee The Lagrangian density is \be \CL={1\over 2 g_0^2} \partial_\mu \boldsymbol{\sigma} \cdot \partial^\mu {\boldsymbol{\sigma}}, \ee where $g_0$ is the bare coupling constant.
-As it is well-known, this model can be solved order by order in the $1/N$ expansion.
-In particular, one can find an explicit formula for the self-energy $\Sigma(p)$ at NLO in $1/N$.
-This was calculated in \cite{cr-dr} by using a convenient sharp momentum (SM) cutoff regularization, and one finds: \be \Sigma(p)=p^2+ m^2 +{m^2 \over N} S\left( {p^2 \over m^2} \right) + \CO\left({1\over N^2} \right), \ee Here, $m$ is the mass gap, and $S(x)$ is given by \be S(x)= \int_0^\infty \rd y \left( \log\left( {\xi+ 1 \over \xi-1} \right)\right)^{-1} \left[ {y \xi \over {\sqrt{(1+ y +x)^2-4 x y}}} -1+ {x+ 1 \over 2} \left( {1\over \xi}-1\right) \right]. \ee In this expression we have denoted \be \xi ={\sqrt{1+ {4 \over y}}}. \ee Since $m$ is proportional to the dynamically generated scale, it is natural to introduce a renormalized coupling at the scale $p$, $g(p)$, by \be {1\over x}={ m^2 \over p^2}= \re^{-1/g(p)}. \ee We expect that $S(x)$, for small $x$, is given by a perturbative series in $g(p)$, together with non-perturbative, exponentially small corrections.
-The perturbative expansion was obtained in \cite{cr-dr}, while the full trans-series was obtained in \cite{beneke-braun} in a slightly different renormalization scheme.
-We will now present the final result of this remarkable calculation\footnote{Some details are clarified and worked out in \cite{sss}, which extends the result of \cite{beneke-braun} to the supersymmetric non-linear sigma model.
-Similar results for the Gross--Neveu model are discussed in \cite{kneur}.}.
+The basic field of the ${\rm O}(N)$ non-linear sigma model is a scalar field $\boldsymbol{\sigma}\colon \IR^2 \rightarrow \IR^N$ satisfying the constraint \be \boldsymbol{\sigma}^2=1. \ee The Lagrangian density is \be \CL={1\over 2 g_0^2} \partial_\mu \boldsymbol{\sigma} \cdot \partial^\mu {\boldsymbol{\sigma}}, \ee where $g_0$ is the bare coupling constant.
+As it is well-known, this model can be solved order by order in~the $1/N$ expansion.
+In particular, one can find an explicit formula for the self-energy~$\Sigma(p)$ at NLO in $1/N$.
+This was calculated in~\cite{cr-dr} by using a convenient sharp momentum (SM) cutoff regularization, and one finds \be \Sigma(p)=p^2+ m^2 +{m^2 \over N} S\biggl( {p^2 \over m^2} \biggr) + \CO\biggl({1\over N^2} \biggr), \ee Here, $m$ is the mass gap, and $S(x)$ is given by \be S(x)= \int_0^\infty \rd y \biggl( \log\biggl( {\xi+ 1 \over \xi-1} \biggr)\biggr)^{-1} \biggl[ {y \xi \over {\sqrt{(1+ y +x)^2-4 x y}}} -1+ {x+ 1 \over 2} \biggl( {1\over \xi}-1\biggr) \biggr]. \ee In this expression, we have denoted \be \xi ={\sqrt{1+ {4 \over y}}}. \ee Since $m$ is proportional to the dynamically generated scale, it is natural to introduce a renormalized coupling at the scale $p$, $g(p)$, by \be {1\over x}={ m^2 \over p^2}= \re^{-1/g(p)}. \ee We expect that $S(x)$, for small $x$, is given by a perturbative series in $g(p)$, together with non-perturbative, exponentially small corrections.
+The perturbative expansion was obtained in~\cite{cr-dr}, while the full trans-series was obtained in~\cite{beneke-braun} in a slightly different renormalization scheme.
+We~will now present the final result of this remarkable calculation.\footnote{Some details are clarified and worked out in~\cite{sss}, which extends the result of~\cite{beneke-braun} to the supersymmetric non-linear sigma model.
+Similar results for the Gross--Neveu model are discussed in~\cite{kneur}.}